Skip to content

 Who is New Design for – and who skips it?

 AnvilStack recognizes four entry paths, depending on what already exists.
-Every path begins with the paid Analysis (Step A) – but not every one runs through New Design:
+Every path begins with the Analysis (Step A) – but not every one runs through New Design:

 • Idea → Analysis → New Design: You start with an idea; neither prototype nor concept exists yet.
 This path runs through New Design – here everything is created from the ground up.
 This is the home of Step N.